verana-labs/verana.io-website/content/page/about/governance.md

 ---

-**Bottom line:** Verana’s Council model blends **professional stewardship** with **transparent, one-member-one-vote decisions**—so you get a network that’s trustworthy, stable, and built for the long term.
+**Bottom line:** Verana’s Council model blends **professional stewardship** with **transparent, one-member-one-vote decisions**, so you get a network that’s trustworthy, stable, and built for the long term.